redpanda-data/connect/website/docs/components/metrics/prometheus.md

 ### `file_output_path`

-File path to a metrics file that should be written as an alternative or addition to the push gateway.
+Optional file path to a metrics file that should be written.

 Type: `string`